- Visualize how users navigate forms using Heatmaps and Recordings

 - Click in areas you wouldn't expect.

-You can help answer these types of questions by analyzing recordings and using session filters like Rage clicks and U-turns.
+You can help answer these questions by analyzing recordings and using session filters like Rage clicks and U-turns.
 For more tips on this, check out our Recordings Playlist Guide.

 Track specific interactions with form fields using custom Events